 the left of the image above, with a 1910 map of the same

 area alongside.
 The three fields coloured in white - subject

-probably the wife of John Alcock, a Cotton-mill owner who
+Alcock, the wife of John Alcock, a Cotton-mill owner

 The green areas were owned by Lloyd Bamford Hesketh, and

 were later developed with the streets given names relating

 to his wife's family, Winifred, Countess of Dundonald.
 The

 pink area, including the odd triangle on the east side of